vacp2p/rfc-index/waku/standards/core/64/network.md

-If a message contains an RLN proof and the zero-knowledge proof is invalid according to the verification process described in [32/RLN-V1](../../../../vac/32/rln-v1.md), the relay node MUST _ignore_ the message.
+If a message contains an RLN proof and the zero-knowledge proof is invalid according to the verification process described in [32/RLN-V1](../../../../vac/32/rln-v1.md)/[RLN-V2](https://github.com/vacp2p/rfc-index/blob/main/vac/raw/rln-v2.md?plain=1), the relay node MUST _ignore_ the message.

 #### Rate limit exceeded

-If a message contains an RLN proof and the relay node detects double signaling according to the verification process described in [32/RLN-V1](../../../../vac/32/rln-v1.md), the relay node MUST _reject_ the message for violating the agreed rate limit of `1` message every `1` second.
+If a message contains an RLN proof and the relay node detects double signaling according to the verification process described in [32/RLN-V1](../../../../vac/32/rln-v1.md)/[RLN-V2](https://github.com/vacp2p/rfc-index/blob/main/vac/raw/rln-v2.md?plain=1), the relay node MUST _reject_ the message for violating the agreed rate limit of `rlnRelayUserMessageLimit` messages every `rlnEpochSizeSec` second.
 This SHOULD trigger a penalty against the transmitting peer.

 ## Autosharding